konyomba/alx-low_level_programming/0x00-hello_world/README.md

 The file 5-printf.c depicts how the printf function can be used to print text The file 6-size.c is a c programm that prints the size of various types on the computer it is compiled and run on.
-100-intel is a script that generates the assembly code(intel syntax) of a C code and saves it in an output file
+100-intel is a script that generates the assembly code(intel syntax) of a C code and saves it in an output file The file 101-quote.c file contain a c program that prints exactly " and that piece of art is useful" -Dora Korpar, 2015-10-19